wavefrontHQ/docs/pages/doc/trace_data_details.md

 Wavefront associates each auto-derived RED metric with point tags `application`, `service`, and `operationName`.
 Wavefront assigns the corresponding span values to these point tags.
 The span values are assigned without being modified.

 Knowing the names of the auto-derived RED metrics lets you query and visualize these metrics just as you would any other metrics in Wavefront.
-For example, you can use the Duration metric in a [histogram query](proxies_histograms.html#querying-histogram-metrics) to obtain percentiles other than the one (P95) displayed in the auto-generated chart.
+For example, you can use the Duration metric in a [histogram query](proxies_histograms.html#querying-histogram-metrics) to obtain percentiles other than the one displayed in the auto-generated chart.

-**Note:** Because the point tags preserve exact span values (and metric names might not), we recommend that you query for the auto-derived RED metrics using the point tags instead of metric names.
+**Note:** We recommend that you query for the auto-derived RED metrics using the point tags instead of metric names.
+The point tags preserve exact span values (and metric names might not).

 ### Trace Sampling and Auto-Derived RED Metrics

 If you have instrumented your application with a Wavefront observability SDK, Wavefront always derives the RED metrics _before_ any sampling is performed.
-This is true regardless of whether the sampling is performed by the SDK or a Wavefront proxy.
+This is true when the sampling is performed by the SDK or when the sampling is performed by a Wavefront proxy.
 Consequently, Wavefront derives the RED metrics from a complete set of generated spans, so the metrics provide a highly accurate picture of your application's behavior.
-However, if you click through an auto-generated chart to inspect a particular trace, you might discover that the trace has not actually been ingested in Wavefront.
+However, if you click through a chart to inspect a particular trace, you might discover that the trace has not actually been ingested in Wavefront.
 You can consider configuring a less restrictive [sampling strategy](trace_data_sampling.html).

 If you have instrumented your application using a 3rd party distributed tracing system, Wavefront derives the RED metrics _after_ sampling has occurred.
 The Wavefront proxy receives only a subset of the generated spans, and the auto-derived RED metrics will reflect just that subset.
 See [Trace Sampling and RED Metrics from an Integration](tracing_integrations#trace-sampling-and-red-metrics-from-an-integration).